Geert

 Avoidance Index (UAI) focuses

-on the level of tolerance for uncertainty and
+on the level of tolerance for uncertainty and ambiguity

-ambiguity within the society - i.e. unstructured
+within the society - i.e. unstructured situations.
+A High

-situations.
-A High Uncertainty Avoidance ranking
+Uncertainty Avoidance ranking indicates the country

-indicates the country has a low tolerance for
+has a low tolerance for uncertainty and ambiguity.
+This

-society that institutes laws, rules, regulations,
+creates a rule-oriented society that institutes laws,

-uncertainty.
+amount of uncertainty.
 A Low Uncertainty Avoidance ranking

-indicates the country has less concern about
+indicates the country has less concern about ambiguity

-ambiguity and uncertainty and has more tolerance
+and uncertainty and has more tolerance for a variety

-in a society that is less rule-oriented, more
+of opinions.
+This is reflected in a society that is less

-readily accepts change, and takes more and greater
+rule-oriented, more readily accepts change, and takes

 Geert

-Hofstede added the following fifth (5th) dimension
+Hofstede added the following fifth (5th) dimension after conducting

-after conducting an additional international study
+an additional international study using a survey instrument

-using a survey instrument developed with Chinese employees
+developed with Chinese employees and managers.
+That survey

-and managers.
-That survey resulted in addition of the
+resulted in addition of the Confucian dynamism.
+Subsequently,

-that dimension as a culture's long-term Orientation.
+Hofstede described that dimension as a culture's long-term

 Long-Term

-Orientation (LTO) focuses
+Orientation (LTO) focuses on the

-forward thinking values.
-High Long-Term
+devotion to traditional, forward thinking values.
+High

-Orientation ranking indicates the country
+Long-Term Orientation ranking indicates the country

-prescribes to the values of long-term commitments
+prescribes to the values of long-term commitments and

-and respect for tradition.
-This is thought
+respect for tradition.
+This is thought to support a

-rewards are expected as a result of today's
+as a result of today's hard work.
+However, business

-to develop in this society, particularly for
+may take longer to develop in this society, particularly

-an "outsider".
-A Low Long-Term
+for an "outsider".
+A Low Long-Term Orientation ranking

-does not reinforce the concept of long-term,
+indicates the country does not reinforce the concept

-traditional orientation.
-In this culture, change
+of long-term, traditional orientation.
+In this culture,

-can occur more rapidly as long-term traditions
+change can occur more rapidly as long-term traditions

-and commitments do not become impediments to
+and commitments do not become impediments to change.

 Discussion

-of Geert Hofstede Dimensions are available
+of Geert Hofstede Dimensions are available on each

-on each country page, plus additional web
+country page, plus additional web site links and

-applicable to that country.
+reading materials that are applicable to that country.

 Hofstede,